 3. Market Rent Review

+Furthermore, in this case, the result will not necessarily be in either your or the landlord’s favour.
 It is common for a third party valuer to make a market assessment of the current market rent.
-The third party valuer may give the market rent a decreased value based on factors of market movement and the location or state of the premises.
+The third party valuer may give the market rent a decreased value based on factors of market movement and the location of the premises.

 Was this article helpful?